sevmorris/macback-m1/README.md

 <br>

-_If_ you have a Github repo with your Brewfile and you run Strap then Strap should use that repo to install apps.
+_If_ you have a Github repo with your Brewfile (called "homebrew-brewfile") and you decide to run Strap then Strap should use that repo to install apps.

 ---
 To install via the Brewfile: